demetrios-koziris/mdcm-quick-links/README.md

   Features
 </h2>

-myMDCM Enhanced is a browser extension that enhances the experience of using the myMDCM website.
-It allows you to export your schedule as an ICS file that can be imported into other calendar apps and provides a quick links menu that you can access by clicking the myMDCM Enhanced icon in the chrome menu bar.
+MDCM Quick Links is a browser extension providing an easy way to access MDCM related links.

-For a full list of features, please see the following link:
+MDCM Quick Links was previously named myMDCM Enhanced and had functionality allowing users to export their myMDCM calendar schedule.
+The extension was renamed when this calendar export functionality was deprecated.

 <h4>
-  <a href="https://demetrios-koziris.github.io/myMDCM-enhanced/features">View Detailed Feature List</a>
+  <a href="https://demetrios-koziris.github.io/mdcm-quick-links/features">View Detailed Feature List</a>
 </h4>

 <br>